mathworks/matlab-circleci-orb/README.md

 ## Notes
 * By default, when you use the `run-build`, `run-tests`, or `run-command` command, the root of your repository serves as the MATLAB startup folder.
 To run your MATLAB code using a different folder, specify the `-sd` startup option or include the `cd` command when using `run-command`.
 * The `run-build` command uses the `-batch` option to invoke the MATLAB build tool.
 In addition, in MATLAB R2019a and later, the `run-tests` and `run-command` commands use  the `-batch` option to start MATLAB noninteractively.
 Preferences do not persist across different MATLAB sessions launched with the `-batch` option.
 To run code that requires the same preferences, use a single command.
+* When you use the `install`, `run-build`, `run-tests`, and `run-command` commands, you execute third-party code that is licensed under separate terms.
+See Also

 ## See Also
 - [Continuous Integration with MATLAB and Simulink](https://www.mathworks.com/solutions/continuous-integration.html)